Spanier--Whitehead duality in the K(2)-local category at p=2

-Some of the most important $K(n)$-local spectra are $L_{K(n)}S^0$ itself and spectra from which $L_{K(n)}S^0$ can be built.
+Some of the most important $K(n)$-local spectra are $L_{K(n)}S^0$ itself and spectra which approximate it.
 The $K(n)$-local sphere can be thought of as the homotopy fixed points of Morava $E$-theory $E_n$ under the action of Morava stabilizer group $\GG_n$ (see \cite{DH}).
-At $n=1$ and $2,$ for appropriate finite subgroups $H<\GG_n$ the $K(n)$-local sphere can be decomposed in terms of $E_n^{hH}$ as in, for example, \cite{H}, \cite{GHMR}, \cite{BG} and \cite{Beh}, hence $E_n^{hH}$ are important building blocks of $K(n)$-local category.
+At $n=1$ and $2,$ for appropriate finite subgroups $H\subset \GG_n$ the $K(n)$-local sphere can be decomposed in terms of $E_n^{hH}$ as in, for example, \cite{H}, \cite{GHMR}, \cite{BG}, and \cite{Beh}, hence $E_n^{hH}$ are important building blocks of the $K(n)$-local category.

 While it is, of course, true that